melaniebeth/melaniebeth/README.md

 - 💻 I’m a Software Development Manager at CentralSquare Technologies.
-- 💡 My goal is to inspire new and growing software developers to be stars! ⭐
+- 💡 My goal is to inspire software developers to reach for the stars (while having fun)!
 - 📚 I’m currently learning anything I can get my hands on!
 - 🏒 I'm a Vegas Golden Knights fan in the land of the Wild.
 - 🧩 I live to solve puzzles and problems!